Body

 Quality, Value, and Upside

 Quality ceiling (1–5) is the absolute best a grape can achieve in its finest regions — a 5 means world-class potential.
 Value score (1–5) measures how much quality you get relative to price — QPR.
 A wine can score 5/5 quality but 2/5 value if the best bottles cost hundreds.
 Conversely, 3/5 quality with 5/5 value means reliable excellence at $12–18.
 Price score (1–5) reflects affordability — 5 means very affordable, 1 means expensive.
 Upside (1–5) measures aging potential — how much better the wine can get with cellar time.
+Peak auction and aged-bottle prices appear on select cards where the ceiling is historically significant — not every card has this, only where it meaningfully changes the story.

 Natural wine